spidermunkey/icons/v2/bugRepo.md

-CAUSE 'Missing heights and withs on almost all svgs that are pulled from the database MAYBE create an adapter for the json model that creates renders and reads the element properties on the client side SOLUTION 'Recompile JSON with a better cmd script' || ? add default heights and widths before rendering
+CAUSE 'Missing heights and withs on almost all svgs that are pulled from the database MAYBE create an adapter for the json model that creates renders and reads the element properties on the client side SOLUTION add default heights and widths before rendering

 Bug #005